NanaNyarko/NanaNyarko/README.md

-- 👋 Hi, I’m @NanaNyarko
+👋 Hi, I’m @NanaNyarko
-- 👀 I’m interested in anything Data
+👀 I’m passionate about all things data
-- 🌱 I’m currently learning IBM DATA SCIENCE on coursera
+📊 I specialize in data SQL, Python, and Power BI
-- 💞️ I’m looking to collaborate on data science projects
+🌱 I’m currently advancing my data engineering skills
-- 📫 You can reach me via email nnyarkoappiahkubi@gmail.com
+💡 I’m open to collaborating on data projects and real-world problem-solving 📫 You can reach me via email @nnyarkoappiahkubi@gmail.com

 <!---